kccho2254/kccho2254.github.io/README.md

 # CSS-Portfolio
-This is a deployed portfolio of my future work samples and a brief introduction to me.
+This is a portfolio of my future work samples and a brief introduction to me.
 I built a basic website for showing who I am, my Resume, social media, placeholders for software projects, a contact page, and a self-portrait.
 I plan on updating the projects section in the future.

 # Languages Used
 CSS